 On Friday afternoon, January 22, pro-life supporters will hit the streets of D.C. for the 43rd Annual March for Life.
 The event will begin at noon with a rally at the Washington Monument.

-Super Bowl Champion Matt Birk and Jim Daly, the president of Focus on the Family, will be speaking as well as Sue Ellen Browder, the author of Subverted: How I Helped the Sexual Revolution Hijack the Women’s Movement.
+Super Bowl Champion Matt Birk and Jim Daly, the president of Focus on the Family, will be speaking as well as Sue Ellen Browder, author of Subverted: How I Helped the Sexual Revolution Hijack the Women’s Movement.
 A poet and Christian music artist are also scheduled to perform.

 After the rally, around 1 p.m., participants will march peacefully down Constitution Avenue, beginning between 15th and 17th Streets.